devndesigner6/Kortex-Flow/README.md

 ***

+## 🧩 Architecture at a Glance

+- *Frontend:* Next.js & Vite for a snappy user experience.
+- *Backend:* Supabase manages authentication and storage.
+- *Blockchain:* Algorand ensures workflow verification and token access.
+- *Deploy:* Use Vercel for frontend and Supabase for backend hosting.

+***

+## 🔗 Smart Contracts & Testnet

+- Core blockchain logic is in KortexFlow Main → lib → algorand.
+- Deploys to the Algorand TestNet for visibility and safety.
+- Easily audit your transactions with AlgoExplorer.

+***

+## ✅ Useful Commands

+- pnpm install — install packages
+- pnpm dev — run the local server
+- pnpm build — build for production
+- pnpm start — serve the production build

+***

+## 🧩 Troubleshooting

+- *Port 3000 issue?* Run pnpm dev -- -p 3001
+- *Missing module?* Delete node_modules and re-install.
+- *Email verification failing?* Double-check Supabase URL and redirect settings.
+- *Build error on Vercel?* Ensure all environment variables are present.

+***

 ## Blockchain-Backed Actions

 Why trust a dashboard to tell you what’s done?
 With KortexFlow, every change is a blockchain transaction—visible on AlgoExplorer and impossible to erase or fake.
 The smart contract code lives in `lib/algorand`.
 You can always trace, verify, and audit your own progress from day one.